accordproject/cicero-word-add-in/README.md

    ```bash
     npm run setup
    ```
-   It will install the dependencies and set up the project hooks.
+   It will install the dependencies and set up the git hooks.

-   Alternatively, one can also use `npm i` to install the depedencies and `npm run prepare` to setup the project hooks.
+   Alternatively, one can also use `npm i` to install the depedencies and `npm run prepare` to setup the git hooks.

 3. Firing up the server diverge a little depending upon the OS you're using.
     1. **On Windows:** Run `npm start` and it will start the server and